 |One of the very few times when Hitler is upstaged in a photograph.|

 The racing car deal was not just for show - Hitler took a great interest in them, but there is no evidence that he ever drove one (if he could drive at all).
 Hitler was always an enormous car enthusiast and his chauffeur, Kempka (shown below in the SS uniform in the middle), said, “his knowledge of car engines surpassed even that of experts.”

-Hitler liked Mercedes cars, and inevitably used one in parades.
+Hitler liked Mercedes cars and inevitably used one in parades.
 However, just because a company was German did not mean that he was a fan.
 Hitler once called BMW cars “junk.”
 When his architect, Albert Speer, bought one, Hitler privately sneered, but never mentioned it to Speer’s face.
 The top German brass like Hermann Goering had a personal fondness for Fords, in fact.

 |Hitler standing in a car in Wilhelmshaven for the launching of the battleship Tirpitz, 1939.
 It was considered more "prestigious" in those days to sit in the back of the car, but Hitler always preferred to ride shotgun.|